PhilHealth Claims: How to File a Claim

 What if my claim is denied?

-Common reasons for denial: insufficient contributions (less than 9 months), non-covered illness, or hospitalization in non-accredited facility.
-You can appeal the decision or pay the unpaid contributions to qualify for reconsideration.
+Common reasons for denial: insufficient contributions for your category (3-in-6 for employed, 9-in-12 for self-paying/voluntary/OFW), non-covered illness, or treatment in a non-accredited facility.
+You can appeal the decision in writing or pay the missing contributions and request reconsideration.

 Can my dependents use my PhilHealth benefits?